jumidev/terraform-modules-auto-azurerm/database/sql_elasticpool/README.md

 }

 inputs = {
-   name = "name of sql_elasticpool"
+   name = "The name of the elastic pool"
    resource_group_name = "${resource_group}"
    location = "${location}"
    # server_name → set in tfstate_inputs
-   edition = "edition of sql_elasticpool"
+   edition = "The edition of the elastic pool to be created"
-   dtu = "dtu of sql_elasticpool"
+   dtu = "The total shared DTU for the elastic pool"
 }

 tfstate_inputs = {